editorconfig-checker/editorconfig-checker.php/README.md

 # will filter all files which has vendor in their name and doesn't include dotfiles/dotdirs (like .git or .travis.yml)
 bin/editorconfig-checker -e vendor  ./*
 bin/editorconfig-checker --exclude vendor  ./*

+# will filter all files which has vendor in their name and doesn't include dotfiles/dotdirs (like .git or .travis.yml) and will try to fix issues if they occur
+bin/editorconfig-checker -a -e vendor  ./*
+bin/editorconfig-checker --auto-fix --exclude vendor  ./*
 ```

 If you just want to filter for one string you don't have to worry and if you want to filter for more strings you could also pass the `-e|--exclude` option more than once like this: